betler/g-mail-relay-api/README.md

 ### SendEmailResult

+UTC TIME

 ***<span style='color:red;'>PENDING</span>***

 ***<span style='color:red;'>PENDIENTES DE REVISAR</span>***

  - [ ] List item
  - [ ] Buscar todos los adress > address
+ - [ ] ¿De qué tipo es USERPASS?
+ - [ ] Añadir debug del envío al properties

 replyTo puede llevar brackets???

-## SMTP Relaying
+# SMTP Relaying

 The application binds a SMTP server to the specified local port.
 Reads incoming messages and relays them to the specified remote SMTP Server.
-This means we can send emails from cron or similar small utilities that do not support smtp server sending (just localhost and non-authenticated sending).
+This means we can send emails from cron or similar small utilities that do not support smtp server sending.
+The server asks for no authentication, so it should be placed in a secured environment.

 Message is relayed 'as it is', with the only addition of a _"Received"_ header and a _"Message-ID"_ header: